What is psychodynamic psychotherapy?

 Couples

-Who feel stuck and unable to find solutions to their relationship difficulties on their own.
+This type of therapy is helpful for couples who feel stuck and unable to find solutions to their relationship difficulties on their own.

 Psychodynamic therapy is not only for people who face difficulties but also people who want to understand themselves better and seek personal growth and a greater sense of fulfilment.